dradoaica/AspNetCore.Ignite/README.md

 # AspNetCore.IgniteServer

 AspNetCore.IgniteServer.dll is an implementation of Ignite server that references necessary assemblies to provide server-side component for AspNetCore platform.
+Kubernetes ready, authentication and SSL enabled.
 Usually, every node runs one or more instances of the server.

 ## Usage: